thenewdarling/CurseOfStrahd/Downtime/2021-12-28 Downtime before Session 14.md

 Like she’s still hungry.

-[31-Dec-21 04:12 PM] Arlo de León (he/him)
+[31-Dec-21 04:12 PM] [[Arlo]] de León (he/him)
-Arlo removes a handkerchief from his sleeve, and holds it out to Magda
+[[Arlo]] removes a handkerchief from his sleeve, and holds it out to Magda

 “Red is your colour, my dear”

 [31-Dec-21 04:15 PM] Magdalena de Luna (she/her)
-She twitches, looks at the handkerchief, and grabs Arlo by the wrist.
+She twitches, looks at the handkerchief, and grabs [[Arlo]] by the wrist.
 But it’s like when you have too much sugar at once and your muscles suddenly go weak, and it gives her a second to think.
-Her eyes return to normal.
-“Arlo.”
+Her eyes return to normal. “[[Arlo]].”

 [31-Dec-21 04:15 PM] Magdalena de Luna (she/her)
 She rips the handkerchief out of his hand.
 “That was very misguided of you.”
 *dab dab dab*
 (it’s doing nothing)

-[04-Jan-22 01:10 PM] Arlo de León (he/him)
+[04-Jan-22 01:10 PM] [[Arlo]] de León (he/him)
-(Just to add to this bit as I forgot to reply!)
-Arlo flinches when Magda grabs his wrist, but quickly recovers and levels her with an earnest look.
+(Just to add to this bit as I forgot to reply!) [[Arlo]] flinches when Magda grabs his wrist, but quickly recovers and levels her with an earnest look.
 “I wouldn’t have become who I am without dancing with darkness occasionally.
 You have that darkness, but also a lot of light.
 Life is about balance” he looks at Magdas blood drenched form, and then meets her eyes meaningfully, “and moderation”

 ## The Outcome of the Battle